frankyeh/DSI-Studio-Website/doc/gui_cx.md

 The finding can be visualized in slices using the following steps:

-1. Switch slice image to "T1w".
+1. Switch the slice image to "T1w".
 2. In the main menu, add tracks to ROI by [Tracks][Tracks to ROI]
 3. In the Options window (right upper corner), under the "Region Window" node.
 Change the slice layout to Mosaic 2
-4. Change the contrast of the slices using the slider on the top of the region window to enhance the tracks regions.
+4. Change the contrast of the slices using the slider on the top of the region window to enhance the track's regions.

 [![](https://sites.google.com/a/labsolver.org/dsi-studio/_/rsrc/1468760876407/Manual/diffusion-mri-connectometry/sleep4.jpg)](https://sites.google.com/a/labsolver.org/dsi-studio/Manual/diffusion-mri-connectometry/sleep4.jpg?attredirects=0)

 ## 5. Get SDF values along the track

-Once you get tracks that show significant difference or correlation.
+Once you get tracks that show significant differences or correlations.
 You can open the connectometry db at [STEP 3 Fiber tracking] and load the resulting tracks.
 Click on track statistics and you will get SDF values along the tracks for "each subject".
 This allows you to plot the difference between the groups.